About all of these tutorials.

 Recommended for those NOT familiar with 3D tools.
 This two-volume series was produced to introduce and explain the basic uses of 3D in the design and modeling process, and includes an explanation of basic modeling, texturing, lighting, and animation techniques.
 It's generic in nature, so that users of different software packages can get started with the tutorials and files.
 (Included files are in DXF format.)

-These two tutorials will be replaced by an updated version this year, which is why I'm offering the special price.
+These two tutorials will be replaced by an updated version later in 2014, which is why I'm offering the special price.
 They're still valid as introductions to 3D, but are starting to show their age, technology-wise.

 Specific information for those designing and fabricating flying, radio-controlled models: